kommuai/udp_unlog/README.md

 This is a software that unlogs a route, then send selected route services to be published on UDP socket.
 This is currently tested on a linux environment running on conda package manager.
 ## Prerequisite:
-Make sure clang, libzmq3-dev, opencl-headers, ocl-icd-opencl-dev, libudev-dev is installed in your Linux environment
+Make sure clang, libzmq3-dev, opencl-headers, ocl-icd-opencl-dev, libudev-dev is installed in your Linux environment \n
 ```sudo apt-get install clang libzmq3-dev opencl-headers ocl-icd-opencl-dev libudev-dev```